 Safety belt use differed by roadway type.
-Figure 2 shows that safety belt usage was highest on Interstates (91.9%) and Principal Arterials (90.3%).
+Figure 2 shows that safety belt usage was highest on Interstates (92.2%) and Principal Arterials (90.6%).
 These roadways typically yield higher traffic densities and higher rates of speed.
-On the Local Road functional class (roadways less frequently travelled and usually found within neighborhoods), introduced in 2012 as part of the updated survey guidelines, observers typically measure lower usage rates compared to other road types and this was the case again for 2023 with usage measuring 84.8 percent.
+On the Local Road functional class (roadways less frequently travelled and usually found within neighborhoods; and introduced in 2012 as part of the updated survey guidelines), observers typically measure lower usage rates compared to occupants on other road types, and this was the case again for 2024 with usage measuring 86.7 percent.
 That said, higher variability in usage is expected due to the lower volume.
-Usage on Local Roads reached as high as 88.3 percent in 2018.
-The last five annual surveys3 show some fluctuation (partly due to the 2022 site resample) but in general, travelers on higher speed road types are buckle up more than those on lower speed, or lower density roadways (Figure 3).
+The last five annual surveys show some fluctuation (partly due to the 2022 site resample) but in general, travelers on higher speed road types are buckle up more than those on lower speed, or lower density roadways (Figure 3).

-Figure 3.
-Observed Safety Belt Use Rate by Roadway Type: 2018-2023
+Figure 2.
+2024 Observed Safety Belt Use Rate by Roadway Type

-3 Survey was not conducted in 2020 due to COVID-19.
+&lt;sup>3 Survey was not conducted in 2020 due to the COVID-19 pandemic.